msramalho/feup-aiad/README.md

 $ ./gradlew run
 ```

+This will run with a stack size of 512MiB.

 To run with a configuration file (YAML or JSON), specify the file path as the first argument:
 ```bash
 $ gradle run --args="configurations/agents.yaml"